stefan-mueller/syllabi/README.md

 # Stefan Müller's Syllabi

-This respository contains all syllabi of semester-long modules taught by [Stefan Müller](https://muellerstefan.net) between 2019 and 2022.
+This respository contains all syllabi (in PDF format) of semester-long modules taught by [Stefan Müller](https://muellerstefan.net) between 2019 and 2022.

 You are very welcome to use (parts of) the syllabi for your own modules, but please mention my syllabus and add a link to this [GitHub repository](https://github.com/stefan-mueller/syllabi).
+Please do not hesitate to contact me if you have any questions: stefan.mueller@ucd.ie

 The following syllabi are included in this repository: